Blubberkins/COMP1531-Flockr-App/assumptions.md

 * Registering will login the user.

 ## Channel
-* The channel_details function returns a list
+* The channel_details function returns a dictionary

 ## Channels
 * The name of a new channel can include space bars (considered as characters) and symbols.